HannaBerggren/Love-Barista/TESTING.md

 ![JS Validator screenshot](static/css/images/jshint.png)

 ### Python

-- Issues with the custom python code were fixed on an ongoing basis during development using the pycodestyle tool, which was installed to the IDE, GitPod.
-- The code was also tested to check for errors using **Code Institutes pep8 online** website, [PEP8](https://pep8ci.herokuapp.com/).
+- The code was tested to check for errors using **Code Institutes pep8 online** website, [PEP8](https://pep8ci.herokuapp.com/).
 No errors returned as you can see from the screenshots below.

 <details>
     <summary>admin.py</summary>